paramireze/paramireze.github.io/_posts/2019-02-12-the-frugal-life-02.markdown

 categories: Lifestyle
 ---

+Starting the month of Febuary, I will be tracking all my financial transactions and looking for ways to mininimize my expenses.
+My plan is to avoid unplanned, impulsive spending.

+# strategies for saving
+My lifestyle has not changed much since being a poor college student.
+I sold my only vehicle in 2013.
+I decided Madison was easy enough to get around by bus and bike.
+I estimated I was saving 4 - 6k a year, despite the truck being paid off.

+# results are in

+UW Credit union has some slick reporting features for their online banking.

 ![Monthly Expenses]({{ '/assets/images/2019/march/expenses.png' }})

-At the end of January, I decided to see how much I could reduce my spending.
-Considering, my expenses are already low, it was a matter of refraining from going out to restaurants and avoid needless shopping.

-# results

-After calculating my expenses and reimbursements for splitting rent/gas/electric and my mom's cigarettes, my total spending were **1478.99**.
+After calculating my expenses including reimbursements for half the rent and other stuff, my total spending were **1478.99**.
 I was able to reduce my spending by $1500 from last month.

 # what I did right
-I communicated with friends and family that I will be focusing on my self and my career.
-That allowed me to more easily decline invitations to go out.
+I communicated with my friends and family my new schedule filled with online-classes and home projects.
+That estabished easy communication when it came to declining invitations for going out to restaurants or bars.

-# what I could have done to improve
+# what I can do to improve
 The thing that cost me the most is stress.
-When I am stress, my eating and drinking habits change a lot and I will often be more impulsive about my purchases.
-In the future, I will need to identify stresses sooner so to avoid those needless spendings.
+When I am stress, my eating, sleeping, and drinking habits change a lot and I will often be more impulsive about decisions, including purchases.
+In the future, I will need to identify stresses sooner so to avoid needless suffering.

 ## Frugal doesn't mean you can't find quality stuff